AbhiCS04/2201CS04_CS359/README.md

 git clone [https://github.com/AbhiCS04/2201CS04_CS359.git](https://github.com/AbhiCS04/2201CS04_CS359.git)

 then setup things as of your need.

-Then goto folrder "Project_P2P-LAN_Sharing". cd Project_P2P-LAN_Sharing
+Then goto folder "Project_P2P-LAN_Sharing".

+Run- cd Project_P2P-LAN_Sharing

-Then execute these commands
+Then execute these commands:

 ##### Activate virtual environment
 (run this command if your machine do not have virtual environment folder named env- "python -m venv env")